colidescope/discover/docs/index.md

 If you have trouble installing Discover or getting it to run, please follow these instructions:

 1. Go to the folder where you unzipped Discover.
 This is where the 'discover.bat' file is.
-2. While holding SHIFT, right click anywhere in the folder (not on a file) and select 'Open Command Prompt window here' or 'Open PowerShell window here'
+2. While holding SHIFT, right click anywhere in the folder (not on a file) and select 'Open Command Prompt window here' or ~~'Open PowerShell window here'~~ **(12/24/2019: There seem to be issues with running the virtual environment commands from PowerShell.
+If you don't see 'Open Command Prompt window here' open Command Prompt manually by searching for it in the Windows Start menu.
+Then navigate to the local Discover folder by typing 'cd ' followed by the path - for example 'cd C:\Downloads\Discover'**
 3. Type this command and hit Enter: `python -m venv env`
 4. Type this command and hit Enter: `.\env\Scripts\activate.bat`
 5. Type this command and hit Enter: `pip install -r requirements.txt`